 Twitch’s most popular speedrunners

 A supremely talented speed runner who specialises in Pokemon games and arguably the driving force behind what the community is today.
+Does not go to GDQ with rumours he was banned.

 An expert at Metal Gear Solid and a very technical streamer.